decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-2.md

 ### 5.1 What is LSI?

 **Latent Semantic Indexing (LSI)**, also called **Latent Semantic Analysis (LSA)**, is an IR technique that uses Singular Value Decomposition (SVD) to discover hidden (latent) semantic relationships between terms and documents.

+It addresses the fundamental problem of vocabulary mismatch in traditional IR systems by mapping documents and queries into a reduced semantic space where similar concepts are close together, even if they use different words.

 ### 5.2 Problems LSI Solves